 You’re looking to start an accounting qualification that will get you a job or advance your career in the Singapore financial services sector.
 Which one should you choose?

-At 35%, the Association of Chartered Certified Accountants (ACCA) qualification is the most common in Singapore.
+At 36%, the Association of Chartered Certified Accountants (ACCA) qualification is the most common in Singapore.
 The city state is an international hub for accounting talent and ACCA is among the more globally recognised accounting qualifications.
-ACCA works with about 210 “approved employers” in the city state, including the Big Four and banks such as Credit Suisse, DBS, HSBC and UOB, says Reuter Chua, head of ACCA Singapore.
+ACCA in Singapore works with about 210 “approved employers” that support its qualification, including the Big Four and banks such as Credit Suisse, DBS, HSBC and UOB, says Reuter Chua, head of ACCA Singapore.

-The Certified Public Accountant (CPA) qualification is a common route into the Big Four in Singapore.
-Accountants in the Republic hold CPAs from a number of foreign markets, in particular Australia (16% of the overall total), a country that is both a source of expat talent and a popular destination for Singaporean students.
+The Certified Public Accountant (CPA) qualification is a common route into the Big Four.
+Accountants in Singapore hold CPAs from a number of foreign markets, in particular Australia (14% of the overall total), a country that is both a source of expat finance talent and a popular destination for Singaporean students.

-And 3% have the ACA, awarded by the Institute of Chartered Accountants in England and Wales (ICAEW).
-“It’s obviously a good qualification, but in Asia it’s not seen as so international as the ACCA and is mainly held by people who studied in the UK,” says a Singapore-based finance recruiter.
+And 4% have the Associate Chartered Accountant (ACA) designation, awarded by the Institute of Chartered Accountants in England and Wales (ICAEW).
+“It’s obviously a good qualification, but in Asia it’s not seen as so international as the ACCA and is mainly held by people who studied in the UK,” says the finance recruiter.
+However, ICAEW members can now apply to become a CA Singapore, without sitting an exam, via a reciprocal arrangement with the ISCA.

 Image credit: TerryJ, Getty